-Miller’s Conceptual Art is based on transforming the mundane.
+Miller’s Conceptual Art is based on transforming the prosaic.
 From his chamber music translation of vine residue on a garage wall, to utilization of record surface noise and transformation of traffic patterns in Davis Square, Somerville, MA, this has been a driving force behind his ideas.
 The rejected is reintegrated, and the abstract is made concrete.
 Sometimes ideas loop with humor.
 At other times, they spiral around Nature’s very existence and laugh in the face of traditional anthropocentric ideals.
 Civilization is both a wonderful mystery and a hoax.

 In a different approach to conceptual art, the lyrics to Miller’s Mission of Burma song “Fame and Fortune” were employed by artist Joe Wardwell for his large mural, “Hello America: 40 Hits From 50 States”, installed at MassMoCA in 2017 and on view throughout 2019.